GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 | http | http://your.gg.host.com:8000 |

 !!!
 Note
-    By default kong provides 8443 port for https but during setup script installation, we change it to 443.
+    By default, kong provides the 8443 port for https, but during the setup script installation, we change it to 443.

 ```
 $ curl -X GET \